l-eg116/Scarpet_UHC/README.md

 ### `/scarpet_uhc team randomize <teamSize> [<force>]`
 This command randomizes teams.
 You can choose the size you want for your teams by setting a `<teamSize>` (int) parameter.
 By setting `<force>` (boolean, true by default), you can choose if players that are already in a team will be dispatched in new teams (true), or if only players that are spectators will go into random teams (false).

+### Wool blocks
 If you want your players to choose their teams by themselves, you can place wool blocks in the hub.
 Clicking on a wool block will make you join the team of the same color as the block.
 Players can leave their team by clicking on a dark/gray/light gray stained glass block.

 > Note : There currently is no way to play solo mode, but a game started with only one team will end when only one player remain.
 On the same subject, a game started with only one player will end on this player's death, usefull for testing (or if you have 0 friends).

+## Game
+Now that you have nicely setup your game, you can start it for good.
+To do so, simply use `/scarpet_uhc game start` .
+At this point all players will be teleported with their teams across the map, and spectators will be put in spectator mode.

+Here are a few commands that you can use while in game :
+### `/scarpet_uhc game pause`
+This command will pause/unpause the game.
+When the game is paused, players are in spectator and cannot move, time stops, and the world border stops moving.

+### `/scarpet_uhc game trigger <event>`
+Prematurely triggers an event.
+Events can only be triggered once, full list of events [here](https://github.com/l-eg116/Scarpet_UHC/blob/main/README.md#timers).

+### `/scarpet_uhc game top <players>`
+Teleports a player to the surface.
+If the player is in the nether, a portal will be placed at their position.
+Useful if you have players stuck in the nether, or hiding at the end of the game.

+### `/scarpet_uhc game heal <players> [<amount>]`
+Heals players `amount` half-hearts (20 by default).
+Note that you can also damage players with this command by healing a negative amount of HP.

+### `/scarpet_uhc game revive <players> [<health>] [<surfacelocation>]`
+Revives a player that died (the player must be online).
+You can revive the player with `amount` HP (10 by default).
+If no `surfacelocation` is specified, the player will respawn at the position of one of his teammates, and if none is alive and/or online, the default position is 0 0. `surfacelocation` does not take a y component, the y level is determined by the terrain.